 Tuition & Fees

-The total price for the Child Development Associate Diploma is $798.
+The total price for the Child Development Associate Certificate is $798.
 All textbooks and materials are included with tuition!

 |Total Sales Price||$798|

 - Full Payment: Pay in full for a total cost of $798!